Hearin1/Hearin1/README.md

 Hey there!
-I'm Merrik Wright — a passionate and curious developer with a strong interest in embedded systems, game development, and UI/UX design.
+I'm Merrik Wright, a passionate and curious developer with a strong interest in embedded systems, game development, and UI/UX design.
 I’m currently studying computer science and building cool projects that bridge the gap between hardware and software, whether that’s crafting interactive menus in GameMaker or wiring up sensors on a Raspberry Pi.

 My GitHub is home to a variety of projects I’ve worked on, ranging from C++ and Python scripts to full-fledged game systems and system architecture assignments.
 I love solving problems, learning new tools, and refining my code to be clean, efficient, and human-readable.